emanchado/narrows/README.md

 TODO
 ====

-* Make it easier to remove mention marks
 * Be able to create novels
 * Really wait until everything is loaded before showing the "Start" button
 * Delete characters from a narration?